-In the case of the objectives for Assicurazioni Generali, the overall level of achievement of the objectives set for the 2019-2021 LTI plan, average net ROE, ESP growth and rTSR, are represented.
-For the details, refer to the Report on Remuneration Policy and Compensations Paid of Assicurazioni Generali.
+In the case of Assicurazioni Generali's objectives, the overall level of achievement of the objectives set for the 2020-2022 LTI Plan - Net Holding Cash Flow and rTSR - is represented.

 2. Information on Remuneration by Role and Functions

 2.1 Remuneration of Company Directors